SEAbdulbasit/MusicApp-KMP/README.md

 For iOS, AVKit is used
 For Android, Media Player is used
 For Desktop, VLCJ media player is used
-For the Web, an HTML media player is used
+For the Web, an HTML media player is used.

-Integration with Low-Level APIs
+## Integration with Low-Level APIs
 One of the objectives of building this app was to explore how Compose UI interacts with low-level APIs.
 The experience was challenging yet fun, and the process taught me a lot.
 Out of all the media players used, integrating with the Web Media Player was the easiest.
 I'm grateful to IceRock